Bao-Hong/Bao-Hong.github.io/_pages/about.md

 For more info
 ------
-More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/).
-The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
+More info about me can be found in [CV](http://baohong-paul.github.io/files/HongBao-CV-202406.pdf).